TehGM/Wolfringo/docs/guides/features/logging.md

 ***

 ## Logging in Handlers and Services
 Any service registered with Dependency Injection and all Handlers that @TehGM.Wolfringo.Commands.CommandsService loads can use @Microsoft.Extensions.Logging.ILogger - simply inject it via constructor or method parameters.
-Check [Dependency Injection guide(xref:Guides.Commands.DependencyInjection) for more details.
+Check [Dependency Injection guide](xref:Guides.Commands.DependencyInjection) for more details.

 ```csharp
 [CommandsHandler]